 by Tony Vidler

-When you are running a professional services business there is one thing you do need with your staff, and that is clarity.
+When you are running a professional services business there is one thing you absolutely need with your staff, and that is clarity.
 Precise exactness.
 Everyone knows precisely what they are supposed to be doing with their time and energy, and knows exactly what matters.
 Modern employment contracts just don’t achieve this.

 Waffle doesn’t provide transparency, simplicity or exactness.
 It doesn’t provide clarity.
 It doesn’t focus on what matters most.

-For day to day and month to month management of your staff provide a Role Description.
+For day to day and month to month operational management of your staff provide a Role Description.
 It is simply 3-5 bullet points that say “this is actually what the job is about.
 This is how you will be assessed” This is what matters most”.

 For Example, a role description for an adviser in the firm might be: